schmartmann/datadog_writing_test/readme.md

   end
 end
 ```

 ### Step 4: Running the Migration

 Running `$ rake db:migrate`runs the migration file to make any additions or alternations to your database’s tables.

-Notice there is now a `schema.rb` file, that describes your tables, and lists the most recent migration's date.
+Notice there is now a `schema.rb` file, which describes your tables, and lists the most recent migration's date.

 In the example, the migration file creates a `dogs` table, and the `models/dog.rb` file connects it through the `Dog` object.